 Finally, after leaving Amazon, Evgeny spent one year at Apple as an eCommerce lead in IMMEA (Apple’s developing markets organization).

 We created Day One Careers to provide everyone with expert Amazon interview preparation resources.
 We’re incredibly proud of our free and paid resources, and we encourage you to explore our blog and YouTube channel for more expert guidance.

 What is a behavioral interview?

-A behavioral interview is an opportunity for the interviewer to learn about your past behavior to understand how you might behave in the future.
+A behavioral interview allows the interviewer to learn about your past behavior and understand how you might behave.
 This type of interview is based on the premise that your past behavior indicates your future behavior.

-During the interview, you are expected to focus on the essential details of your professional situations and accomplishments.
-You’ll need to use the STAR Method to package these details into a coherent story.
+During the interview, you must focus on the essential details of your professional situations and accomplishments.
+You must use the STAR Method to package these details into a coherent story.

 What are the Amazon behavioral interview questions?